 Let's begin with the most simplest in the list which utilizes a couple of 2N3055 transistors and some resistors.

-1) Simple Inverter Circuit using 2N3055 Transistors and few Resistors
+1) Simple Inverter Circuit using Cross Coupled Transistors

 The article deals with the construction details of a mini inverter.
 Read to know regrading the construction procedure of a basic inverter which can provide reasonably good power output and yet is very affordable and sleek.